 All students are assigned an advisor to assist them in choosing classes appropriate for their degree programs and personal goals.
 When special issues or problems arise, the academic advising staff in the MCAD Student Affairs Office can help students stay on track.

 The MCAD Career Services Office helps students to develop meaningful, satisfying, and sustainable careers using the skills learned in the classroom.

 The MCAD Career Services Office works one-on-one with students to develop the professional skills and strategies necessary to establish successful careers.
-We provide the services to help students to:
+We provide services to help students with:

 - Cover letters

 And while many students find traditional employment after MCAD, many decide to freelance their skills or market their work independently.
 We help these students learn the practices necessary to pursuing an independent career:

 - Business-plan development

 - Marketing strategies

 Individual career-counseling meetings are encouraged.
 To make an appointment, contact us at 612.874.3796 or firstname.lastname@example.org.